txr-ai/txr/README.md

 - You are free to challenge methodology or novelty.
 - Logs and bundles are open for independent replication/review.
 - Patent-protected logic is **not disclosed** here.
-- Further disclosure may be granted to qualified reviewers under NDA.

 ---